Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 These countries make sense because they’re familiar with UK corporate structures, share the same legal system, and have experience opening business bank accounts for non-residents.

 With this in mind, if you’re considering non-UK banking options, we’d suggest starting with banks in these countries.
-For example, you might consider applying to open business bank accounts in Cyprus, Gibraltar, Isle of Man, or elsewhere – though each of these countries has unique challenges as well.
+For example, you might consider applying for a corporate account or business bank account in Cyprus, Gibraltar, Isle of Man, or elsewhere – though each of these countries has unique challenges as well.

 Of course, if you’re looking for help choosing the right bank, we’d be happy to help you get started.